See the Muthumariamman Temple in Matale

 While you’re exploring the historic treasures situated within the Cultural Triangle region of Sri Lanka, be sure to schedule a stop off at the Muthumariamman Temple in Matale.

 Most travellers touring the island will come across Matale as they travel between the ancient cities of Anuradhapura and Polonnaruwa toward Kandy.
-Matale is about fifteen miles from Kandy, close to the spice gardens we visit on our 15 Day Group Discover Tour, 15 Day Group Family Tour, 8 Day Group Highlights, Luxury Tour and Honeymoon Tour of Sri Lanka.
+Matale is about fifteen miles from Kandy, close to the spice gardens we visit on our Sri Lanka Itinerary, 15 Day Group Family Tour, 8 Day Group Highlights, Luxury Tour and Honeymoon Tour of Sri Lanka.

 As well as the spice gardens, the Aluvihara Rock Monastery is also located on the outskirts of the city and is well worth a visit while you’re in the area.